timacdonald/json-api/README.md

 }
 ```

+Although it is not recommended, you can also override the `toId(Request $request): string` method on a resource by resource basis.

 ### Customising the resource `"type"`

 You can customise the resolution of the `type` by specifying a type resolver in your service provider.